 A route that tries too hard often has familiar warning signs:

-• Extra legs were added only to make the itinerary look busy
+- Extra legs added only to make the itinerary look busy.

 This kind of booking can shift attention away from the real purpose of travel.
 Instead of showing a believable need for repeat access, it starts inviting questions about why the plan looks engineered.